reTHINK-project/dev-msg-node-nomatrix/README.md

 ```
 This example script:
 - deletes a potentially existing container with of "nomatrix", so that it can be re-used
-- runs the docker image "dev-msg-node-nomatrix" in an interactive mode (-it),
+- runs the docker image "rethink/msg-node-nomatrix" in an interactive mode (-it),
 - gives the name "nomatrix" to the created container,
 - indicates that it shall use a custom docker network of name "rethink" (must be pre-existing),
 - defines a port-forwarding of the containers port 8001 to the hosts port 8001,